saharAP/workspace/packages/contracts/HYSI-DOC.md

 # HYSI Batch Interaction

 ## Intro
-The contract in question is ./contracts/HysiBatchInteraction.sol
+The contract in question is ./contracts/HysiBatchInteraction.sol.

-In order to run tests add FORKING_RPC_URL to the .env in root as well as set FORKING_BLOCK_NUMBER to 12780680.
+In order to run tests copy .env.example into .env in the root folder.
+In .env set FORKING_RPC_URL to your rpc-url (We used alchemy since we encountered some issues with Infura) and FORKING_BLOCK_NUMBER to 12780680.
+Afterwards run ```yarn``` in root to install all dependencies.

 The tests are ./test/HysiBatchInteraction.test.ts and ./test/fork/BatchHysi.test.ts

+Run the tests with ```yarn hardhat test ./test/HysiBatchInteraction.test.ts``` or ```yarn hardhat test ./test/fork/BatchHysi.test.ts```

 ## Business Logic
 HysiBatchInteraction was created to allow users to pool ressources and save on gas when minting or redeeming HYSI directly with stablecoins.